alonalj/PathoMCH/README.md

 On Google Cloud platform, we specifically used the following settings (adapted to tensorflow 1.14.0):
 * For training on GPUs:
     * Operating system: "Deep Learning on Linux"
-    * Version: "Deep Learning Image: TensorFlow 1.15.0 m42" (uninstall 1.15 and install 1.14 instead)
+    * Version: "Deep Learning Image: TensorFlow 1.15.0 m42" (uninstall 1.15 and install 1.14 instead, see prerequisites)
     * Number of K80 GPUs per vm: 8

 * For preprocessing (tiling WSIs and creating tfrecords) we used the same settings above with no GPUs, but with 60 CPUs.